Last updated: December 5, 2025

 The air fryer is actually perfect for bringing leftover biscuits back to life.
 Just pop them in at 300°F for 2-3 minutes, and they’ll taste almost as good as fresh.
 If you prefer using your regular oven, wrap them in foil and warm at 350°F for about 5 minutes.

-Leftovers can easily be reheated in the air fryer—it’s honestly the best way to reheat biscuits in air fryer and keep them soft and fluffy, just like we do with Air Fryer Frozen Pancakes.
+Leftovers can easily be reheated in the air fryer—it’s honestly the best way to reheat biscuits in air fryer and keep them soft and fluffy, just like we do with reheat tamales in air fryer

 Troubleshooting Common Issues